NEELA WHITE, FMA, FCSI, CIM, CIWM, CPCA, EPC, CEA, Portfolio Manager at Raymond James Ltd.

 Neela left her first career thinking she was leaving the world of eldercare behind.
 Many years later, her proficiency in senior care and finances would be tested within her own family under tragic and trying circumstances.
 It would, however, spark her desire for senior advocacy in a different way.
 She describes the day she learned her father had been diagnosed with pancreatic cancer:

 “My sister called me at a restaurant where I was having a client lunch and told me, through her tears, that our father had three months to live.
 As the client drove me home, all that was going through my mind was administrative stuff.
 Where’s the will?
 I have to check for his power of attorney.
-And once I got home, I had to counteract the disbelief of my (very traditional) mother that her husband was dying.
+And once I got home, I had to deal with the disbelief of my (very traditional) mother that her husband was dying.
 Because of my background, it fell to me, the youngest, to deal with all of it.”

 “In a typical nursing home, the ratio of personal support workers to patients is very low.
 In that time, we spent $176,000 on private care, out of pocket and after-tax.
 I knew very well what it was to be a caregiver, yet it was probably one of the worst experiences of my life.”